kiowesmith21/DeliciousInDungeon/README.md

 This project uses React, Typescript, and Tailwind CSS.

 NPM must be initialized using "npm i" in the terminal, make sure you are in the project's outer-most directory.
 This should generate the necessary node modules.

+It will take a while but afterward, just run "npm start" and the site should open in your browser.